 You’re a writer, so it’s safe to assume you’ve got a good sense of managing your time.
 Finding the hours to write your book, edit it, layout it out, and all the other self-publishing prep works likely ranks you among the best at time management.
 It is even more important then that you do not let your marketing plan slip.
 Block time regularly to perform the tasks you’ve incorporated into your plan (social media posting, researching the industry, blogging, etc.).

-The reason to bring this up specifically regarding the long term marketing strategy is because your work load will be shifting post release.
+The reason to bring this up specifically regarding the long term marketing strategy is that your workload will be shifting post-release.
 For a period of time, you’ll be putting all your focus into selling and promoting your new book.
 Once that period ends and you transition to writing or editing your next piece, the time you spend promoting your book(s) and yourself will naturally decrease.
 But you can’t allow it to grind to a complete halt!

 I cannot reiterate the importance of planning enough.
 Do not expect a great deal of success in selling your book(s) without a dedicated marketing plan.
 It might happen, but I would chalk that up to luck more than anything.
 Or maybe you’re the next Stephen King and your books are just so good they will sell themselves.
 But most of us are expecting reasonable sales – and to make that a reality, you need a solid plan in place.